boom-lab/argo2parquet-public/README.md

 ### Running the code
 Go through the Examples 1, 2, and 3.

+### MATLAB access
+The folder `matlab` contains an example to access the Argo Core and BGC parquet databases with MATLAB.

+The most recent version of MATLAB is recommended, as the tools to access parquet databases are fairly recent and keeps being updated.
+The code has been tested on MATLAB R2024a.
+Versions R2022a and more recent might be compatible, while older ones should not.

+Note that the databases needs to be provided separately at the moment.
+[Reach out](enrico.milanese@whoi.edu) for a link to download them.

 ### Log
+* 2024.08.05: added filtering tools for MATLAB
+* 2024.08.03: conversion and read now doable with Dask; speed tests added
 * 2024.07.23: added Argo-phy download, time checking through index files
 * 2024.07.08: added access to AWS S3, examples 1, 2, 3
 * 2024.07.03: metadata are converted to parquet, argo files can be downloaded in parallel, various tests